cstubben/pmcXML/README.md

 	package(tm)
 	Corpus(VectorSource(x1))

-The list can also be searched directly using the `grep` function or a wrapper called `searchP` that simplifies these `grep` queries and returns the results as a single table.
+The list can also be searched directly using the `grep` function.
+Since these types of searches are common, we created a wrapper called `searchP` that returns the results as a single table.
 The `findTags`, `findGenes` and other functions described in the next section also use `searchP` to find matches.

 	lapply(x1, function(y) grep( "BPS[SL]", y, value=TRUE) )
 	searchP(x1, "BPS[SL]")